 Cayman Islands law does not impose a requirement that our board of directors consist of a majority of independent directors.
-Nor does Cayman Islands law impose specific requirements on the establishment of a remuneration committee or nominating process.
+Nor does Cayman Islands law impose specific requirements on the establishment of a remuneration committee or nominating committee or nominating process.

-ITEM 16H.
-MINE SAFETY DISCLOSURE
+ITEM 16H, MINE SAFETY DISCLOSURE